AdobeDocs/workfront.en/help/quicksilver/maestro/access/share-views.md

 >[!NOTE]
 >
 >System Administrators cannot view or share views they did not create themselves.
+They can only view or share views that are shared with them.

-To share a workspace with others:
+To share a view with others:

 {{step1-to-maestro}}

-1. Open the workspace you want to share, then click a Record Type card.
+1. Open the workspace whose view you want to share, then click a Record Type card.

    This opens the record type page.